Kakao Webtoon

 Kakao Webtoon is a webtoon platform operated by Kakao.

 History

 The service originally launched in 2003 by Daum, a popular web portal in Korea, as Daum Webtoon making it the first official webtoon platform in the world.
 It would operate under Daum up until the company merged with Kakao in 2014.
 The service operated as Daum Webtoon alongside Kakao's other service, KakaoPage, attracting many readers to its platform.
 It wasn't until August 1, 2021, when the service was relaunched as Kakao Webtoon in order to expand globally and management changed to the platform now being operated by Kakao Entertainment, a subsidiary of Kakao.
 The service also expanded to Thailand and Taiwan that same year.
 In April 2022, an Indonesian language service was launched to replace the Indonesian KakaoPage service.

+Since October 2024, Kakao begins to shut down Webtoon services globally due to declines popularity and financial difficulties, begins with Traditional, Thai and Indonesian version since 2025.
+On September 22, 2026, Kakao announced that to shut down Tapas and will merge Kakao Webtoon into KakaoPage by the end of 2026.